Purley Oaks railway station

 Purley Oaks railway station is in the London Borough of Croydon in south London, on the Brighton Main Line 12 mi 34 chain measured from London Bridge.
-All trains serving it are operated by Southern and it is in London Travelcard Zone 6.
-The station has four platforms: a disused side platform on the up fast line, an island platform with a disused face on the down fast line and an eastern face used by up trains, and a side platform on the eastern side used by down trains.
+All trains serving it are operated by Southern and it is in London fare zone 6.
+The station has four platforms: a side platform on the up fast line, an island platform with a face on the down fast line and an eastern face used by up trains, and a side platform on the eastern side used by down trains.
 There is also a pay-and-display car park at the station.

 The ticket office (staffed for part of the day) is on the island platform with two self-service ticket machines in the subway beneath the station.

-A short walk away from Purley Oaks is Sanderstead railway station, also in Zone 6, with services to Victoria and East Grinstead.
+A short walk away from Purley Oaks is Sanderstead railway station, also in zone 6, with services to Victoria and East Grinstead.

 History

 The station was opened by the London Brighton and South Coast Railway on 5 November 1899 as part of the improvements to the main line and the opening of the Quarry Line.

 Platform 1 was gutted by fire in 1989, destroying Croydon Model Railway Society's clubrooms.

-On Saturday 4 March 1989, it was affected by the Purley station rail crash.